This classic homemade chicken pot pie is the ultimate comfort food! It is a family favorite.

 Bake for 45 minutes, or until crust is golden brown.
 I use a pie crust shield to protect the edges from browning too much too soon.
 Cool for 10 minutes, cut into slices and serve.

-Note-we love making this recipe when we have leftover rotisserie chicken or turkey.
+We love making this recipe when we have leftover rotisserie chicken or turkey.
 This pot pie freezes well.
-Cool completely and freeze for up to 1 month.
-You can freeze the whole pie or slices.
+See the post for tips!